charichu/saonDev/index.md

 - RBCA on Book CRUDs
   - Read is still without Auth
   - role needs to be set manually in the Auth0 Dashboard for each User
   - Only Role: ADMIN, for all CUDs
+- Multilanguage Support
+  - Locale dependent texts can only be edited NOT created through the frontend so far